All Episodes

 And what are we seeing in the aftermath of this?

-You know, we got you get the whole list of all these cities, all these areas where all this is happening.
+You know, you get the whole list of all these cities, all these areas where all this is happening.

 And I'm like, here we go again.

-It was a lot better last night in Minneapolis than it had been in in prior nights.
+It was a lot better last night in Minneapolis than it had been in prior nights.

-The president does have at his available uh the ability under the Constitution, United States guarantees every state a Republican form of government protection against invasion on request of state government protection from domestic violence and furtherance of this provision.
+The president does have at his avail the ability under the Constitution, United States guarantees every state a Republican form of government protection against invasion on request of state government protection from domestic violence in furtherance of this provision.

 Now, what has happened is unacceptable.